Skip to content

 After the bind operation:

-For this exercise, fill in the missing code parts in the above snippet and use the control statement to manually generate a lovely 3-qubit probability distribution: [1/8, 1/8, 1/8, -sqrt(3)/16, 1/8 + sqrt(3)/16, 1/8, 1/8, 1/8, 1/8].
+For this exercise, fill in the missing code parts in the above snippet and use the control statement to manually generate the 3-qubit probability distribution: [1/8, 1/8, 1/8, -sqrt(3)/16, 1/8 + sqrt(3)/16, 1/8, 1/8, 1/8, 1/8].

-The following series of gates generate it: 1.
+The following sequence of operations generates it: 1.
 Perform the Hadamard transform on all three qubits.
 2. Apply a pi/3 rotation on the LSB conditioned by the MSB being |0> and the second-to-last MSB being |1>.
 How would you write this condition using a QNum?

 To validate your results without looking at the full solution, compare them to running using the Classiq built-in prepare_state function.